 ROOM FOR GROWTH

-This project was a great learning experience for us as a team and how we might help people practice their speech in a safe environment without judgement.
+This project was a great learning experience for us as a team and how we might help people practice their speech in a safe environment without judgment.

 We set up a foundation for how the project can be created and how it can help our users.
 Here are some future ideas that we had to improve upon that foundation: